Skip to content

 Usage

-from amorphouspy import get_structure_dict, generate_potential
+from amorphouspy import get_structure_dict, generate_potential, PppmConfig

 # Works with any composition using supported elements